martinthomson/sdp-uks/draft-thomson-avtcore-sdp-uks.md

 identifier then means that the session is established between the correct two endpoints.

-Rather than define a new identifier and means for signaling it, the `sess-id` field of the o= line in the SDP is used.
+This solution relies on the unique identifier given to DTLS sessions using the SDP `dtls-id` attribute.
 This field is already required to be unique, thus, no two offers or answers from the same client will have the same value.

-The `sess-id` is defined as a decimal sequence {{!RFC4566}}.  {{!RFC3264}}
-subsequently limits `sess-id` to a 63-bit value.
-Endpoints MUST include a unique 63-bit value in every session description (offer or answer) they generate.
-Endpoints SHOULD generate this value using a cryptographically-secure random process {{!RFC4086}}.

-Note:

-: We could define a new attribute for this purpose, but that just makes things harder to deploy.
-This design limits the protocol changes to the TLS extension and its validation.

 A new `sdp_session_id` extension is added to the TLS or DTLS handshake for connections that are established as part of the same call or real-time session.
+This carries the value of the `dtls-id` attribute and provides integrity protection for its exchange as part of the TLS or DTLS handshake.

 ## The sdp_session_id TLS Extension {#sdp_session_id}